adaniel105/titanic/README.md

-survival prediction with kaggle's titanic competition.
+A machine learning model for survival prediction of passengers on the titanic.
 75% accuracy